EthanCai/programming-learning-notes/projects-part-2.md

 ## Load Balance

-- [C: Nginx](http://wiki.nginx.org/Main): Nginx (pronounced engine-x) is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
+- [Nginx](http://wiki.nginx.org/Main): Nginx (pronounced engine-x) is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
 - [LVS](http://www.linuxvirtualserver.org/): The Linux Virtual Server is a highly scalable and highly available server built on a cluster of real servers, with the load balancer running on the Linux operating system.
 The architecture of the server cluster is fully transparent to end users, and the users interact as if it were a single high-performance virtual server.
 - [HAProxy](http://www.haproxy.org/): HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
   - [Bamboo](https://github.com/QubitProducts/bamboo): HAProxy auto configuration and auto service discovery for Mesos Marathon